DormanLab/AmpliCI/README.md

 Use -I to provide path to header file of the library libamplici.h and -L to provide path to the library libamplici.a.
 You may need to add additional path to Rmath library and header files if needed.
 Note example_wfile.c needs two more header files in the ```src``` directory, which are not required by the library libamplici.a.

-Add the PATH to the shared library before running your executable file.
+If you use the shared library (`libamplici.so` or `libamplici.dylib`), you need to add the PATH to the shared library before running your executable file.

 ```
-export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:./src
+export LD_LIBRARY_PATH=$LD_LIBRARY_PATH: /your/full/path/to/library
 ```